sandeshpp17/sandeshpp17/README.md

 ## Hi there 👋# 💫 About Me:
-🌱 I’m passionate Cloud/DevOps engineer.<br>And learning about python
+🌱 I’m passionate Cloud/DevOps engineer.<br>And learning about python.

 ## 🌐 Socials: